christianThardy/Global-Vectors-for-Word-Representation/README.md

-# GloVe
-# Global Vectors for Word Representation
+# Global Vectors for Word Representation aka GloVe

 State of the art in 2014 and now regarded as a classic.
 Here are a couple of my favorite resources on the pre-trained vector method: